Andrew A. Humphreys: Postbellum

 After the war, Humphreys commanded the District of Pennsylvania.
 He became a permanent brigadier general and Chief of Engineers in 1866.
 "He oversaw a corps whose personnel—consisting of only about 100 officers and an equal number of civilian assistants—were greatly taxed by the numerous responsibilities heaped upon them.
 River and harbor work increased from 49 projects and 26 surveys in 1866 to 371 projects and 135 surveys in 1882".
 He held this position until June 30, 1879, when he retired, serving during this period on lighthouse and other engineering boards.

 Humphreys was awarded the honorary degree of LL.D. by Harvard University in 1868.
 In retirement, he studied philosophy and was one of the incorporators of the National Academy of Sciences.
 Humphreys's published works were highlighted by the 1861 Report on the Physics and Hydraulics of the Mississippi River, co-authored with Lt.
-Henry Abbot, which gave him considerable prominence in the scientific community.
+Henry Abbot, which gave him considerable prominence in the scientific community, as the survey was the most extensive to date and introduced novel formulations of the lower river's flow.
 In 1871, he co-founded the Philosophical Society of Washington, a scientific organization.
 He also wrote personal accounts of the war, published in 1883: From Gettysburg to the Rapidan and The Virginia Campaign of '64 and '65.
 He died in Washington, D.C., and is buried there in the Congressional Cemetery.

-A military base in Virginia was founded during World War I as Camp A. A. Humphreys, named for Andrew A. Humphreys.
-The post was renamed Fort Belvoir in the 1930s in recognition of the Belvoir plantation that once occupied the site, but the adjacent United States Army Corps of Engineers Humphreys Engineer Center retains part of the original namesake.
-In 1935, after the base in Virginia was renamed, the Washington Arsenal in Washington, D.C., was named in his honor.
-But in 1948, the Washington, D.C., base was renamed Fort McNair in honor of Lesley J. McNair who died in World War II.
+Camp A. A. Humphreys was formerly named after Humphreys.
 Humphreys Peak, 12,633', Arizona's highest peak, is named in honor of General A.A.
 Humphreys.

 He is the namesake of Mount Humphreys in Yellowstone National Park in Wyoming.